CoffeeBeforeArch/pytest_guide/src/hooks/pytest_modifyitems.md

     assert result == num ** 2
 ```

-There are times we want to skip some of our tests after they have been collected.
-For this, we can us the hook `pytest_collection_modifyitems` which is called after collection.
+There are times we want to skip tests after collection.
+For this, we can use the `pytest_collection_modifyitems` hook.

-For example, we can implement a simple hook that skips every other test:
+`pytest_collection_modifyitems` is called after the `pytest` collection phase.
+For our case, we will implement a simple hook that skips every other test:

 ```python
 def pytest_collection_modifyitems(items, config):